RESIDENCY PROGRAM

 -

-Studio visits and feedback from guest members of Mexico City's art scene
+Feedback sessions with guest members of Mexico City's art community

 -